mojodna/mojodna.net/_posts/2009-05-20-an-idiots-guide-to-oauth-10a.markdown

 all 3 of my readers, I'll summarize the changes to the [OAuth](http://oauth.net/) specification for [1.0a (draft 3)](http://oauth.googlecode.com/svn/spec/core/1.0a/drafts/3/oauth-core-1_0a.html) as I understand them.
+Finding changes in a large document is a pain--you have better things to do with your time.
+Embrace your inner ignorance and leave responsibility to the wind.

 As an added bonus, I'll demonstrate how to [update consumer and provider code using the Ruby library](/2009/05/20/updating-ruby-consumers-and-providers-to-oauth-10a.html).

 ### What Happened?